aaronchoi5/onetimepad/Readme.md

-An Implementation of one time pad in Cryptography
+#An Implementation of One Time Pad
 When I ran my code, I used Windows 10 along with Java 8.
 It wasn't the newest Java but I think any Java will do.
 In order to run my code, you must go to the build directory, and run the command java OneTimePass [arguments]